The Coastal Society Coastal Connections Web Conferencing Series

 Featured Speaker: Lisa Phipps, North Coast Regional Representative, Oregon Department of Land Conservation and Development

 Lisa Phipps provided a broad overview of her own fascinating professional and personal journey from working in fisheries in Idaho, to mayor and municipal judge in a small coastal community in Oregon, to her current position as a regional representative for coastal communities to the Oregon Department of Land Conservation and Development.
+A copy of her presentation is available here, and a recording of the session is available for TCS members.

 11/12/20 – Trending Topics in Coastal Issues Session